aboutboy/oconnect/README.md

 # Public release

 There is no public release available yet.
-If you are interested at testing please build one your self or drop a mail at ocbeta at vert.agency
+If you are interested at testing please build one your self or drop a mail at <ocbeta@vert.agency>

 # Development Setup